Reviews12 min read

 Look, Zoho CRM isn't for everyone.
 Here's when you should walk away:

-Enterprises with complex IT requirements — once you're past ~500 seats with heavy customization demands, Salesforce's ecosystem depth and partner network becomes genuinely worth the premium you're paying.
+Enterprises with complex IT requirements — once you're past ~500 seats with heavy customization needs, Salesforce's ecosystem depth and partner network becomes genuinely worth the premium.

-Teams prioritizing ease of use above all else — if your sales reps are resistant to any technology friction (and let's be honest, plenty are), the UI complexity will cause adoption problems.
+Teams prioritizing ease of use above everything — if your sales reps resist any technology friction, the UI complexity will cause adoption problems.
 HubSpot's UX is friendlier by a noticeable margin.

-Businesses needing world-class email marketing CRM integration — Zoho Campaigns works, but if email is genuinely central to your revenue engine, a dedicated platform with deeper CRM ties might serve you better.
+Businesses where email marketing is revenue-critical — Zoho Campaigns works, but if email is genuinely central to your growth engine, a dedicated platform with deeper CRM ties might serve you better.

 Zoho CRM vs The Competition